 Since then I have continued my professional development studying and practising a range of Eastern complementary therapies.
 In India I studied the history and therapy of Ayurveda, a 5,000 year old system of natural healing developed through it’s Vedic culture, at an award winning and extremely well established ISO certified Ayurvedic hospital.
-Not only did this provide me with extensive training in Abhyanga massage; often referred to as the mother of all massages, but there was also a strong learning focus on the necessary diet and daily routine that is required in accordance to ones constitution.
+Not only did this provide me with extensive training in Abhyanga massage, often referred to as the mother of all massages, but there was also a strong learning focus on the necessary diet and daily routine that is required in accordance to ones constitution.
 This further developed my approach in offering a complete and individual holistic programme required to make the necessary positive changes in ones life.

 My strong beliefs in therapeutic energy work took me to Chiang Mai, Thailand where I studied Traditional Thai Yoga Massage at the Loi Kroh and Sunshine Network schools, both accredited by the Thai Healing Alliance International organisation.
 I also received my blessed Level 1 & 2 Reiki attunements and training with the Ajna Light in Thailand with Guy Harriman at his incredible LannaYoga Healing Centre.
-Additionally in England I studied Dragon and Tiger Medical Qi Gong at the Tao Meditation Arts School and Craniosacral Techniques with the founder of the Upledger Institute Inc.
+Additionally, in England I studied Dragon and Tiger Medical Qi Gong at the Tao Meditation Arts School and Craniosacral Techniques with the founder of the Upledger Institute Inc.

-Due to my passion for serving children with special needs I have also completed ‘Aquaepps – Aquatic Physiotherapy for Children with Neurological Dysfunction’ training with Dr H. Epps, ‘Special Yoga for Special Children Teacher Training’ with the Special Yoga Centre in London , ‘Tui Na Massage for Children with Autism’ training at the Tui Na Centre in London and ‘Paediatric Gait Analysis and Orthotic Management’ training at GOSH in London with Elaine Owens.
-I am also blessed to be able to offer ‘Integral Special Needs Yoga’ sessions weekly at the incredible Me Too & Co charity in Richmond, wonderfully serving children with a wide range of complex needs.
+Due to my passion for serving children with special needs I have also completed ‘Aquatic Physiotherapy in Paediatrics’ training with Jacqueline Pattman, ‘Paediatric Gait Analysis and Orthotic Management’ training with Elaine Owens, ‘Aquaepps – Aquatic Physiotherapy for Children with Neurological Dysfunction’ training with Dr H. Epps, ‘Special Yoga for Special Children Teacher Training’ with the Special Yoga Centre and ‘Tui Na Massage for Children with Autism’ training at the Tui Na Centre.
+I am also blessed to be linked with two incredible local charities; Me Too & Co and the Peterson’s Fund for Children, please read about them and support them!

 I truly believe in using a combination of Western and Eastern traditions when striving for optimum happiness and health and ensure that time is dedicated each day to carrying out my own essential practices allowing me to serve others to the very best of my ability.
-The combination of my studies, my work experience and my dedicated lifestyle has developed a strong clinical reasoning for my services alongside a pure intention which I am then able to use in conjunction with my vast knowledge of human anatomy.
+The combination of my studies, my work experience and my dedicated lifestyle has developed a strong clinical reasoning for my services alongside a nurturing intention which I am then able to use in conjunction with my knowledge of human anatomy.

 I truly believe in the paramount importance of maintaining adequate care and attention for our bodies, allowing for optimum performance and function both physically and mentally.
-It is through this special attention that we owe to ourselves, that we can maximise our quality of life and continue to protect our health and well-being.
+It is through this special attention that we owe to ourselves that we can maximise our quality of life and continue to protect our health and well-being.
 The human body has such an incredible capacity to continually work towards healing itself to its optimum possible state when it is simply given the chance to do so.